saradhikandiraju/salesforcekvpai/prompt.md

 3. **Platform Support:**
    - Should work on Vercel, Netlify, or any Node.js hosting
    - No special build requirements
+   - Update `COMPANY_CONFIG.site.url` to match your deployment domain
+   - For Netlify: Use your Netlify app URL (e.g., `https://your-app.netlify.app`)

 ### Testing Checklist